 Working from home can often mean you develop some guilty pleasures when it comes to your television viewing habits.
 My current guilty pleasure is Father Brown, starring the wonderful Mark Williams as GK Chesterton’s crime solving vicar.
 The current series is the fifth for the unlikely sleuth, who has solved a whole host of crimes with the help of his house keeper Mrs McCarthy and his friends Lady Felicia and her niece Bunty.
 It is a gentle, funny and totally watchable series that I watch whilst eating lunch, all the time trying to solve the crime too.

 Father Brown is set in the 1950s, and the lure of the beautiful period costume is definitely something that keeps me returning to watch.
 Lady Felicia, played by Nancy Carroll is a Grace Kelly style elegant blonde, and the Grace Kelly influence also stretches to her wardrobe which is full of beautiful dresses with full or pencil skirts, short fur jackets, pill box hats and 1950s evening wear.
 I particularly love this decade when it comes to style, and Lady Felicia frankly has a wardrobe you could easily fall into and never come out again – it is that good.
+If you enjoy watching television when you are home, watch without interruptions with the best gaming headset for glasses wearer to help reduce pressure on your head from glasses.

 Lady Felicia Style